Ebony and Ivory: Critical reception and legacy

+"Ebony and Ivory" was banned in South Africa by the South African Broadcasting Corporation during the apartheid era, making it the only song McCartney released in his solo career to receive such a ban.
+The official reason for the ban was because Wonder accepted his 1984 Academy Award for Best Original Song "in the name of Nelson Mandela".

 Part of a phrase from the song's lyrics provided the title for Keyboard, Oh Lord!
 Why Don't We?, a 2005 album by the Norwegian stoner rock band Thulsa Doom.
-The song and video were parodied in a commercial for the 2008 season of the USA Network show Psych.

-The South Park season 25 episode "The Big Fix" features a parody of the song called "Black Puppy, White Puppy".
-Dan Caffrey of The A.V.
-Club suggests that McCartney may have denied a request from producers Trey Parker and Matt Stone for the song's inclusion in the episode, thus necessitating the parody.

-"Ebony and Ivory" was banned in South Africa by the South African Broadcasting Corporation during the apartheid era, making it the only song McCartney released in his solo career to receive such a ban.
-The official reason for the ban was because Wonder accepted his 1984 Academy Award for Best Original Song "in the name of Nelson Mandela".